-Nixon started the so-called “Vietnamization” programme in 1969.
-During his years in office, he escalated the war into Laos and Cambodia in an attempt to destroy communist’s food, weapons and manpower supply through the Ho Chi Minh Trail to South Vietnam.
+Nixon started the so-called “Vietnamization” policy in 1969.
+During his years in office, he escalated the war into Laos and Cambodia in an attempt to destroy Communist food, weapons and manpower supply through the Ho Chi Minh Trail to South Vietnam.

-Nixon ordered the “Christmas Bombing” in 1972 to keep North Vietnam at the negotiating table and convince South Vietnam to sign the peace treaty.
-In January 1973, the Paris Peace Accords were signed ending the American’s direct involvement in Vietnam, which subsequently led to the end of the war.
-Nixon became the first U.S President to resign after the Watergate scandal in 1974.
+Nixon ordered the “Christmas Bombing” in 1972 to keep North Vietnam at the negotiating table as well as to convince South Vietnam to sign the peace treaty.
+In January 1973, the Paris Peace Accords were signed ending the American direct involvement in Vietnam, which subsequently led to the end of the war.
+Nixon became the first U.S. President ever to resign after the Watergate scandal in 1974.

 5. Gerald Ford (1974 – 1977)

-The aid funds for South Vietnam was significantly cut off during his years.
-Although it had been promised by the Nixon administration, Congress also forbade further U.S involvement in Vietnam, Laos and Cambodia, when North Vietnam violated the settlement in 1975.
+Aid funds for South Vietnam was significantly cut off during his years.
+Although it had been promised by the Nixon administration, Congress forbade further U.S. involvement in Vietnam, Laos and Cambodia even when North Vietnamese forces blatantly violated the settlement in 1975.

-On April 23, 1975, he declared the Vietnam war ended “as far as America is concerned”.
-7 days later, Saigon was captured and South Vietnam fell to the North Communist.
+On April 23, 1975, Ford declared the Vietnam war ended “as far as America is concerned”.
+Seven days later, Saigon was captured and South Vietnam fell to the North Communists.